hadron-sclang/hadron/doc/Bibliography.md

 ## Register Allocation

-  * **Chaitin, G. J. Register allocation and spilling via graph coloring.
+  * Chaitin, G. J. Register allocation and spilling via graph coloring.
 In Proceedings of the SIGPLAN 82 Symposium on Compiler Construction.
 SIGPLAN Not.
-(ACM) 17, 6 (June 1982), 98-105.** The canonical paper on register allocation, uses an algorithm based on graph coloring.
-Also this paper proved that optimal register allocation is NP-Hard.
+(ACM) 17, 6 (June 1982), 98-105.

-  * **Poletto, Massimiliano; Sarkar, Vivek (1999).
+  * Poletto, Massimiliano; Sarkar, Vivek (1999).
 "Linear scan register allocation".
 ACM Transactions on Programming Languages and Systems.
-21 (5): 895–913** Describes the approach often favored by JIT compilers because of faster compilation speed.
+21 (5): 895–913

-  * **Vivek Sarkar and Rajkishore Barik.
+  * Vivek Sarkar and Rajkishore Barik.
 Extended linear scan: an alternate foundation for global register allocation.
 In LCTES/CC, pages 141–155.
-ACM, 2007.** An update to the linear scan allocation algorithm that uses fewer registers in favor of copies.
+ACM, 2007.

+  * C. Wimmer and H. M&ouml;ssenb&ouml;ck.
+Optimized interval splitting in a linear scan register allocator.
+In Proceedings of the ACM/USENIX International Conference on Virtual Execution Environments, pages 132–141.
+ACM Press, 2005.

- * **Christian Wimmer and Michael Franz.
+  * Christian Wimmer and Michael Franz.
 Linear Scan Register Allocation on SSA Form.
-CGO '10: Proceedings of the 8th annual IEEE/ACM international symposium on Code generation and optimizationApril 2010 Pages 170–179.** Some have observed that register allocation could be simplified by taking code in SSA form as input.
+CGO '10: Proceedings of the 8th annual IEEE/ACM international symposium on Code generation and optimization.
+April 2010 Pages 170–179.

 ## Garbage Collection